rgelb/CpuToYourEars/README.md

 # Cpu To Your Ears
 Plays the music to correspond to the CPU load.

-Requires .NET Framework 4.6.1.
+Requires .NET Framework 4.6.1 and runs on Windows.
 This is a command line application.

 * To get all possible command line parameters, execute `CpuToYourEars.exe /?`
 * To connect to the CPU of your own machine, simply execute `CpuToYourEars.exe`